Designing for a small business is not a one-dimensional topic. There are so many elements involved in design for small businesses – right?

 Designing a customer

 Don’t laugh yet – you need to know who your first buyer will look like.
-Dig deeper, what will they want from your brand and in return, what can you offer them.
+Dig deeper, into what will they want from your brand and in return, what you can offer them.

 What do Tata, Apple and your brand have in common?
 Kickass, simplistic logos customers identify you with!
+75% of people recognize a brand only by its logo.
 A well-designed logo can be the difference between blending in and standing out from the competition.

-It takes your customer 10 seconds to form a first impression of your logo – but around 7 impressions to recognise the logo.
-Logos are probably the first elements t focus on when it comes to designing for online small businesses.
+It takes your customer 10 seconds to form a first impression of your logo – but around 7 impressions to recognise it.
+Logos are probably the first element to focus on when it comes to designing for online small businesses.

 Customers judge your website within 50 milliseconds!